abdulwaheed76/practices/README.md

 # Node, npm
 #### nvm
-use nvm and no other manual/package etc. Follow this link and use latest LTS version of node. https://github.com/nvm-sh/nvm and https://github.com/nvm-sh/nvm#usage  (go for the latest LTS node version)
+Do not install node by any other means but only use nvm.
+Follow this link and use latest LTS version of node. https://github.com/nvm-sh/nvm and https://github.com/nvm-sh/nvm#usage  (go for the latest LTS node version)

 # IDE
 #### Intellij idea